awsdocs/aws-codepipeline-user-guide/doc_source/customer-managed-policies.md

 ## Example 8: Use AWS Resources Associated with Another Account in a Pipeline<a name="identity-based-policies-example-8"></a>

 You can configure policies that allow a user to create a pipeline that uses resources in another AWS account\.
 This requires configuring policies and roles in both the account that will create the pipeline \(AccountA\) and the account that created the resources to be used in the pipeline \(AccountB\)\.
 You must also create a customer\-managed key in AWS Key Management Service to use for cross\-account access\.
-For more information and step\-by\-step examples, see [Create a Pipeline in AWS CodePipeline That Uses Resources from Another AWS Account](pipelines-create-cross-account.md) and [Security Best Practices](best-practices-security.md)\.
+For more information and step\-by\-step examples, see [Create a Pipeline in AWS CodePipeline That Uses Resources from Another AWS Account](pipelines-create-cross-account.md) and [Security Configuration](security-configuration.md)\.

 The following example shows a policy configured by AccountA for an Amazon S3 bucket used to store pipeline artifacts that grants access to AccountB \(where the ARN for AccountB\.
 In the following example, the ARN is for *AccountB* is *012ID\_ACCOUNT\_B*\.
 The ARN for the Amazon S3 bucket is *codepipeline\-us\-east\-2\-1234567890*\.
 Replace these ARNs with the ARN for the account you want to allow access and for the Amazon S3 bucket: